55 Public Square: Design and history

 Like other modernist office towers of its time (including the Seagram Building, built in the same year), it is set back from the street by a small pedestrian plaza, which is interrupted only by a single-story restaurant at one end.
 The tower was initially intended to employ a steel frame, but reinforced concrete was used for the upper 12 floors because of a steel shortage.
-A seven-story parking garage adjoins it on the north side.
-The building was built at a cost of $17 million, and was first owned by Vincent Astor and the Brooks-Harvey Co. of New York City.
+A seven-story parking garage adjoins the north side.
+The building was constructed at a cost of $17 million, and was first owned by Vincent Astor and the Brooks-Harvey Co. of New York City.
 Willett Properties LLC. of Rye, New York purchased the building in late 2003, and owned it until July 2008 when it was sold to Optima International LLC for $34 million, a Miami-based real estate investment firm led by Chaim Schochet and 2/3rd owned by the Privat Group, one of Ukraine's largest business and banking groups.
 It is classified as class B office space.

-55 Public Square is reminiscent of New York City's Lever House which was designed by Gordon Bunshaft.
-The Lever House and 55 Public Square are almost identical looking with its curtain wall.
+55 Public Square is reminiscent of New York City's Lever House, by Gordon Bunshaft.
+The Lever House and 55 Public Square are almost identical looking with similar proportions and their curtain walls.
 A main difference is that Lever House has 250,000 sqft while 55 Public Square has 430,000 sqft.

 The structure was built on the site of Charles F. Brush's first arc lamp, which in 1879 was the world's first electric street light, and a replica of the lamp hangs outside the restaurant.
 Also previously on the site were the third and fourth Cuyahoga County courthouses.
 The third was built in 1860, and was replaced by the fourth in 1875, which in turn was replaced by the current Cuyahoga County Courthouse on Lakeside Avenue in 1912.
 Courthouse number four was demolished in 1931 for a parking lot.

 In 2005, there was small fire on the building's 18th floor which according to the Cleveland Fire Department was caused by a piece of overheated office equipment.
 The Cleveland Fire Department had contained the fire to the 18th floor, the only thing lost was a piece of glass window and a few smoke covered panels.
 The office was renovated and cleaned up.

 In 2013, First National Bank of Pennsylvania acquired Cleveland's Parkview Federal and moved Parkview Federal from its Solon Headquarters to the Illuminating building.
 The bank put new signage and modernized the 55 on the building.

 The building was sold in 2018 to The K&D Group, a properties company with significant holdings in Cleveland.
 At the time of sale the building was partially vacant, with the First National Bank and Law Offices of Cleveland as the largest tenants.
+K&D turned much of the space into apartments, moving offices to the top floors.